 - Price to Sales ratio (P/S ratio): 1.21

 - Dividend Yield (DY): 1.33

-- Here PE ratio is slight more than the checklist.
-However, all the other ratios are good and come within the checklist criteria and pass test of valuation analysis.
+- Here PE ratio is slightly more than the checklist.
+However, all the other ratios are good and come within the checklist criteria and pass the test of valuation analysis.
 (Final Checklist for Buying Stocks)

 Financial Analysis of National Fittings Ltd:

 - Tax payout: For the last three years, it is more than 30%

 - Cash flow (CFO): Is Positive from last 7 years

 - National Fittings Ltd is growing at a decent sales growth of 24.66% over the last 10 years with a very good net profit margin that left that co. has good financial strength.

 - From the year 2013, National Fittings Ltd is regularly paying out tax with more than 30% that glimpse about last three years management quality.
 Before 2013 co. did not pay tax.

 - National Fittings Ltd has a good interest coverage 8 times in recent years that also means that the company has sufficient interest coverage to pay out its interest.